 How is a mortgage different from rent?
-While both refer to payments made to live somewhere, they are very different concepts.
+While both refer to payments made to live somewhere, mortgages and rent are very different concepts.

 Once you understand the definitions, you’ll see why.

-A mortgage is a type of loan that’s used to purchase real property such as your house or condominium, whereas rent is a payment made to the property owner for a right to occupy the place.
+A mortgage is a type of loan that is used to purchase real property such as your house or condominium, whereas rent is a payment made to the property owner for a right to occupy the place.

 For example, Billy would take out a mortgage to buy a house, but his brother Fred would pay rent to the property owner for the right to live at his apartment.